Thermopylae and the 300

 Thermopylae; The preparations

 In 480 BC, King Xerxes I, meticulously preparing himself, led the Persian army to attack the Greeks (known as the Yaunâ).
-Although confronted with cautious advice from his advisors, cautioning him about the substantial risks involved, including the Persian defeat in Marathon at the hands of the Athenians in 490 BC, Xerxes relentlessly assembled a robust army, sparing no expenses.
+Although confronted with cautious advice from his advisors, cautioning him about the substantial risks involved, including the Persian defeat in the Marathon at the hands of the Athenians in 490 BC, Xerxes relentlessly assembled a robust army, sparing no expense.

 Despite overcoming various challenges, the steadfast Greeks came together under Spartan leadership, realizing that their survival against the invasion depended on destroying the Persian transport fleet.
 They defended the cape of Artemisium, a strategic point located offshore Euboea, where in 480 BC, the Greek navy skillfully prevented the Persian naval forces from advancing.